cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 ## Shared Secrets with Elliptic Curves

 Sharing pre-defined secrets is cool, but what if we wanted to collectively generate one for $n$ people?
-Let's say we have our good old Alice, Bob and Charlie trying to communicate with eachother securely.
+Let's say we have our good old Alice, Bob and Charlie trying to communicate with each other securely.
 Alice doesn't trust Charlie to generate the secret locally and share it to everyone because he's the type of guy to write his passwords on sticky notes.
 Bob doesn't trust Alice either because her idea of a strong password is "password123" — used across five accounts.

 In elliptic curves, we have the following property: